Bjiornulf/advent-of-code2021/README.md

 ### Day 5
 Day 5 took me longer than the previous days.
 The idea was simpler, but I could get lost in the indices.
 Moreover, it was very easy to produce long and unreadable code, which required some time after finding the solution to clean up.

+### Day 6
+The first part could be trivialy solved without thinking and just implementing the problem the way it was presented.
+The second part required a bit more thinking as the array would grow exponentially, and eventualy lead to a crash.
+The result is a much more elegant solution.